 A Compliance Charter is in place within ERGO Insurance NV/SA and integrates ERGO Group standards and local requirements.
 It outlines the key principles of the Compliance Function, its status, its core domains, its objectives and responsibilities and the organization of its activities.
-It should be reviewed annually and approved by the Board of Directors.
+It is reviewed annually and approved by the Board of Directors.

-During 2020, the Compliance Charter was deemed valid for another year.
+During 2021, the Compliance Charter was reviewed and updated.